 As a freelance director, dramaturg, and producer, my work focuses on developing new works of queer and feminist performance.
 My current projects include assistant directing and dramaturging Leigh Fondakowski’s newest play, Casa Cushman, which centers on the nineteenth-century lesbian actress, Charlotte Cushman; dramaturging Joshua Groffman and Sarah Heady's opera, Halcyon, which investigates what happens when a place that matters to us comes to ruin through the story of life and death of a women's college in Millbrook, NY, and co-creating The Loneliness Project, a multidisciplinary response to intergenerational loneliness in Chicago's LGBTQIA+ communities, with Kelli Simpkins, Al Evangelista, and Reed Motz.

-My research has been supported by multiple grants and fellowships, including a Provost Diversity Fellowship, an Engaged Cornell Graduate Student Grant, a New York Public Humanities Fellowship, and a Fulbright Fellowship.
+Alongside my interdisciplinary research and artistic practice, I have an excellent teaching record in theater and performance studies, gender studies, and first-year composition.
+Most recently, I have received teaching awards from the Knight Institute for Writing through the Disciplines and the Feminist, Gender, and Sexuality Studies program at Cornell.
+My research and creative practice have been supported by multiple grants and fellowships, including a Provost Diversity Fellowship, an Engaged Cornell Graduate Student Grant, a New York Public Humanities Fellowship, and a Fulbright Fellowship.
 My scholarly writing has appeared in Theatre Topics and The Scholar as Human: Enacting the Liberal Arts in Public.

 I hold an MA in Theater Arts from Cornell University, an M.Ed. in Curriculum and Instruction from the University of Cincinnati, and a BA in English Literature from the University of Cincinnati.